"Tsuki to Hana" is a matcha experience spot in Kurashiki Bikan Historical Quarter. Limited to one group per day, you can also stay overnight!

 Tsuki to Hana Japanese Tea Ceremony Salon|Instagram

-"Tsuki to Hana" accommodation for one group per day
+"Tsuki to Hana" accommodation, one group per day

-The second floor of the salon is an accommodation facility, available for one group per day only.
-It is located about a five-minute walk from JR Kurashiki Station and is close to the Kurashiki Bikan Historical Quarter.
-This location is suitable for families and groups.
-The accommodation space includes a Japanese-style room area, and the spacious space feels more open than a hotel.
-Although the accommodation is a bed-and-breakfast, there are many restaurants in the area, so you will not have any trouble finding food.
+The second floor of the salon is an accommodation facility, available to only one group per day.
+It is located about a five-minute walk from Kurashiki Station and is close to the Kurashiki Bikan Historical Quarter.
+This location is ideal for families and groups.
+The accommodation space includes a Japanese-style room area, and the spaciousness gives it a more open feel than a hotel.
+Although the accommodation is on a bed-and-breakfast basis, there are many restaurants in the area, so you won't have any trouble finding food.
 There is also a welcome service of matcha tea and sweets upon arrival!

-The bathroom was well equipped so that you could bring in takeout food from nearby shops or do some simple cooking.
-There was also a selection of carefully selected coffee and drinks.
+The bathroom is well equipped so you can bring in takeout food from nearby restaurants or do some simple cooking.
+There is also a selection of coffee and drinks available.

-The toilet and bathroom are separate from the rooms, and there are safety cages installed on the stairs to protect small children from injury.
+The toilet and bathroom are separate from the rooms, and there are safety circles on the stairs to keep small children safe.

 The contents on this page may partially contain automatic translation.